Security threats can come from many different sources and their impact on a business can be devastating.

 What’s the benefit: The alternative is to have a member of staff respond in an alarm situation and visit the property to check it and ensure it is secure.
 However, there are a number of risks and challenges associated with having a member of staff act as a key holder.
 For example, you need to consider:

 What’s the benefit: This service can help reduce static security staffing needs, when your main requirement may only be at specific times.
 Another key benefit is that it removes the need to place added pressure and responsibility on individuals within the organisation.
+It is a really cost-effective way to ensure your premises has been secured properly each day.

 As added value, the security officers may also be able to support you by switching off lights or equipment that has been left on and carrying out other agreed checks and tasks.
-(At Venture, this kind of additional support can be included within the assignment at no additional cost.)
+(At Venture, this kind of additional support can be included within the assignment at no additional cost).

 How does it work: Security officers on site can support you with a wide range of manned guarding needs, whether it’s front-of-house and reception duties, or the provision of static checkpoints, access control or control room duties.